ash0080/gun.doc.cn/Graph-Guide.md

-This article will go over how it is easy to create interconnected data with GUN's graph features, combining key/value, relational, and document based data together.
-It will also be a great introductory guide on how to use pretty much every one of GUN's API methods.
+This guide will go over how easy it is to create interconnected data with GUN's graph features by combining `key/value`, *relational*, and **document** based data together.
+It will also be a great introduction to using pretty much every one of GUN's API methods.

-> Note: This article requires gun v0.8.x or above.

-First let's instantiate the database.
+First let's instantiate the database:

 ```javascript
 var gun = Gun();